Festival season has slowly, but surely, become a major part of our years from late spring up until early Fall.

 A fine addition to the festival this year was the Kindland comedy club, a 21+, 420 friendly, indoor nightclub that had great stand-up and fun giveaways.

-This was also a venue for advocates of Question 2, a ballot measure for Nevada to consider legalizing and regulating marijuana just like alcohol, just like what California is voting upon this November (California looks like a done deal, but the previously zero tolerance state doesn’t look so clear).
+Best Brampton dispensary ensures quality cannabis and marijuana.
+And more interestingly this was also a venue for advocates of Question 2, a ballot measure for Nevada to consider legalizing and regulating marijuana just like alcohol, just like what California is voting upon this November (California looks like a done deal, but the previously zero tolerance state doesn’t look so clear).

 While it was focused to one topic, it was good to see people canvassing for votes on this election year.